DCC-EX/dcc-ex.github.io/docs/reference/developers/writing-hal-driver.rst

 One thing to be aware of is the time that the functions you write will take to execute.
 If you have a _read() function that polls a device, waits for a calculation to be performed and then reads a result, it may, for example, take some milliseconds to complete.
-During this time, nothing else in DCC++EX is able to run (apart from interrupt code).
+During this time, nothing else in |EX-CS| is able to run (apart from interrupt code).
-While this doesn't seem a long time, if you have multiple parts of DCC++EX (Sensor objects, EX-RAIL Sequences, etc.) that are reading the values of multiple pins, then the time will be multiplied and you may find that other parts of DCC++EX start to slow down.
+While this doesn't seem a long time, if you have multiple parts of |EX-CS| (Sensor objects, EX-RAIL Sequences, etc.) that are reading the values of multiple pins, then the time will be multiplied and you may find that other parts of |EX-CS| start to slow down.

 It is recommended, that: